tgfrerer/island/README.md

 * **Straight to video**: Island can render straight to screen using the direct rendering swapchain, or use any number of available options for a window-based vulkan swapchain.
-It's also easy to render straight to an mp4 file, or an image sequence without showing a window, by selecting the appropriate `le_swapchain` specialisation.
+It's also easy to render straight to an mp4 file (via ffmpeg), or an image sequence without showing a window, by selecting the appropriate `le_swapchain` specialisation.

 * **Helpers**: minimal effort to enable multisampling, import images, import, display and use fonts